 Think about what happens when you are playing.
 How does it make you feel?
 Do you shout?
 Do you feel angry or frustrated if you are not getting to the next level?
 How are you afterwards, are you grouchy, happy, tired?
 Is it still fun?
 Do you feel relaxed?

 Try to pay attention to how you feel in the here and now.
-If you are experiencing emotions that feel difficult to manage it might be time to take a step back and look at how your gaming is impacting your mental health.
+If you are experiencing emotions that feel difficult to manage it might be time to take a step back.
+You may need to look at how gaming is impacting your mental health.

-Signs gaming may be impacting on your mental health:
+Signs gaming may be impacting your mental health

 Not everyone who games a lot has problems.
 Keep an eye out for some of these warning signs that gaming may be starting to impact your mental health: